pgbouncer/pgbouncer/README.md

 Running on Windows
 ------------------

-Running from command-line goes as usual, except that the -d (daemonize), -R (reboot) and -u (switch user) switches will not work.
+Running from the command line goes as usual, except that the `-d` (daemonize), `-R` (reboot), and `-u` (switch user) switches will not work.

-To run pgbouncer as a Windows service, you need to configure the `service_name` parameter to set name for service.
+To run PgBouncer as a Windows service, you need to configure the `service_name` parameter to set name for service.
 Then:

 	$ pgbouncer -regservice config.ini